Newbridge railway station (Wales)

 Newbridge railway station (Trecelyn) is on the Ebbw Valley Railway and serves the towns of Newbridge and Blackwood in south east Wales.
 The current station is on the site of the former station and coal yard in the town centre opposite the former Co-op Food store and existing council car park.
-The single-platform station and car park is off a signalised junction on Bridge Street.
+The station car park and access to platform 2 is off a signalised junction on Bridge Street, with pedestrian access to platform 1 via Celynen Road.

 History

 Original station

 The original station was opened by the Monmouthshire Railway and Canal Company on 23 December 1850, and closed to passengers on 30 April 1962 and to goods on 7 April 1969.
 It had 2 platforms.

 Station reopened

 The station and line reopened on 6 February 2008 when services between Cardiff Central and Ebbw Vale Parkway railway station commenced.
 In February 2009 Caerphilly County Borough Council started construction on a footbridge to link the station with the Comprehensive School, Leisure Centre and the town centre.